umijs/qiankun/docs/api/README.md

     - props - `object` - optional, data that the primary application needs to pass to the child application.

+    - fetchOptions - `object` - optional，second parameter pass to window.fetch，normally set `{ mode: 'cors', credential: 'includes' }` to fetch a  sub app html which is cross domain and need auth cookie

   - `LifeCycles`

     ```ts